My sincere apologies.

 Unfortunately for the reader, this page is a linguistic mess.

 I write in German, produce radio mainly in French, less in English and German.
-To allow everyone to understand what this page is about, I chose English as the guiding language.
+To allow everyone to understand what this page is about, I chose English as the guiding language – not very consequently though.

 Before that, I discovered the variety of German-language media through internships – at the public TV stations BR and ZDF, the campus radio in Cologne and Deutschradio in Tuscany, the ff magazine in South Tyrol and the Alsatian daily newspaper Journal d’Alsace.
 During my studies I worked as an author and editor for several print magazines.